cnsr/tornado_imageboard/README.md

 * imagemagick
 # How to run
 1. Install all software dependencies
-2. Configure nginx, make sure mongo is running
+2. Configure nginx - use example config, make sure mongo is running
     ```sh
     $ sudo service mongod start
     ```